Carrying on Fifth Marine Division's Proud Legacy

-World War II (WWII) veteran Leighton Wilhite poses with his family at the 74th annual 5th Marine Division (5th MARDIV) reunion on October 17, 2024, in San Antonio, Texas.
+Navajo Code Talker Thomas Begay poses with Marines from 4th Reconnaissance Battalion at the 74th annual 5th Marine Division (5th MARDIV) reunion on October 17, 2024, in San Antonio, Texas.
 Veterans of 5th MARDIV gather every year to share stories and continue conversation of their legacy.
-5th MARDIV has activated twice in history; first for service in WWII and last for reinforcement of the Vietnam War.
+5th MARDIV has activated twice in history; first for service in World War II and last for reinforcement of the Vietnam War.

 |Date Taken: